 Please don't travel until it's safe to do so!
 Our travel posts are great for making future plans or dreaming about your next escape.
 Please check with each state/destination for its current COVID-19 guidelines before planning a visit.
-Also, please note that this post may contain affiliate links from which we earn a small commission at no extra cost to you.Did you know that the Bay of Fundy is one of the seven wonders of North America?
+Also, please note that this post may contain links from which we earn a small commission.Did you know that the Bay of Fundy is one of the seven wonders of North America?
 The area is home to the highest tides in the world, rare geological discoveries, and diverse marine ecosystem.
 Fundy National Park encompasses 80 square miles (206 km) of rugged coastline and Acadian forest, where you’ll find more than 60 miles (100 km) of hiking trails, cascading waterfalls, freshwater lakes, and even a heated, saltwater swimming pool.

 Where is the Bay of Fundy and Fundy National Park?